richardsoriano/Resume/index.md

 Seasoned web developer seeking a front end position with 1-2 years of experience.
 Comfortable coding the back end as well as unit testing and launching complex web applications.
 New to mobile development.
 Over 10 years of experience in web application development.

 ## Current Employment
-- [JoyMD](http:/www.joymd.com) Code front and back end for Android and IOS mobile app using react native.
+- [JoyMD](http:/www.joymd.com) Code a Front End mobile app using React Native, NodeJS, GraphQL, Typescript, and Apollo.
 Track, share and graph data.
 Merge branches and packages between developers in Github.
 Create test units using Jest, Testing Library, Storybook for react components.
 (Nov 202 - present. software engineer, contract)
 - [BabyLook](http://babylook-remo.s3-website-us-west-1.amazonaws.com/).
 Modify ReactJS and GraphQL to add more features for a mobile software that allows clinicians to book parents of newborns.
 Track, share and graph data.
 Software Engineer - Code the Front End and Back End to turn minimal web application demo into a working application.
 MERN, Node, React Hooks, Material-UI, GraphQL, MongoDB.
 (March 2020 - Nov 2020 software engineer, contract)
 - [Papillon Village].
 Manage a 20 bed care facility for special need adults.
 Implement strategies to reduce behaviors, provide care for the residents and manage staff.